PrajwalGupta3/ML/README.md

-# Transfer Learning for Image Classification with CNN and Supervised Models
+# 1)Transfer Learning for Image Classification with CNN and Supervised Models

 This project demonstrates a hybrid approach to image classification by combining deep learning with traditional machine learning.
 It leverages a pre-trained ResNet50 model to extract image features from the CIFAR-10 dataset and then uses various supervised classifiers—namely a Support Vector Machine (SVM), Random Forest, and XGBoost—to perform classification.